Some Cut: Background

-The song's beat was created by American producer Lil Jon, who had discovered Trillville at a sold-out concert several years prior.
+The song's beat was created by American rapper Lil Jon, who had discovered Trillville at a sold-out concert several years prior.
 It was recorded at Stankonia Recording in Atlanta, Georgia.
 Jon reminisced on the song's development in a 2018 interview with Rolling Stone:

 Reception and legacy

 The song was well received.
 David Jeffries at AllMusic called the song's backbeat "a brilliant bit of production from Lil Jon."

 Elias Leight at Rolling Stone referred to the single as "crunk landmark."
 The song's distinctive bedspring noise has been imitated in several songs, including those by fellow rap artists Drake, Wale and Ty Dolla $ign, and by international pop artists such as Tinashe, Karol G, Bruno Mars, and Jacquees.
 Leight notes the sample is particularly popular in Korean pop music, where it is referred to in songs by artists like NCT 127, Exo, and Shinee.
+The sample is also often used in Baltimore club and Jersey club music.

 A remix with rappers Pitbull and Snoop Dogg was also released in 2004.

+In 2023, American rapper Doechii interpolated "Some Cut" on her single "What It Is (Block Boy)", reaching number 29 on the Billboard Hot 100.